 3. Ensure the form reaches HMRC within 60 days of the last signature.

 Form 17 declares the split; it does not create it.
-The underlying beneficial ownership must already match the declaration.
-Joint tenants cannot use Form 17 because there is no divisible share to declare; severance to TIC is required first.
+Your underlying beneficial ownership has to already match what you declare.
+Joint tenants cannot use Form 17 at all, because there is no divisible share to declare; you have to sever to TIC first.

-• Form 17 is irrevocable for the property in question until a qualifying change (separation, sale, fresh declaration changing the underlying split, death).
-It cannot simply be filed for a year and reversed for the next.
+• Form 17 sticks.
+Once filed, it holds for that property until a qualifying change (separation, sale, a fresh declaration changing the underlying split, death).
+You cannot file it for one year and reverse it the next.

-• The declared split must match the beneficial reality.
-HMRC's typical enquiry pattern is to test the declared split against contributions, declaration of trust, and equity-build-up evidence.
-A purported 99:1 split with no underlying documentation will not survive an enquiry.
+• The declared split has to match the beneficial reality.
+HMRC will test your declared split against contributions, your declaration of trust, and how the equity built up.
+A 99:1 split with no documentation behind it will not survive an enquiry.

 Unmarried co-owners